 Take a video tour of Sadie's apartment:

-Sadie and Lorin are both accomplished writers, with Lorin currently in the role of Editor-in-Chief of the Paris Review.
+Sadie and Lorin are both accomplished writers.
 And it's hard not to draw parallels between a well-crafted article and the couple's apartment.
 Like a good lead paragraph, their entryway — and its bold floral wallpaper — grabs your attention immediately.
 Walk into the living room, and the apartment unfolds like a juicy, detail-packed narrative.
 Whether collected from travels, given as gifts from exes or passed down from incredibly interesting family members, everywhere you look, an item has a story.
 There are even twists in the apartment's plot — I certainly would have never expected such a perky and pink kitchen!

 And like a good book you can't put down, though there might be a final sentence, there's really no end to this home's style.
 Most rooms are wallpapered, books line the foyer wall, and trinkets are generously sprinkled throughout the space.
 The apartment is a nostalgic bibliophile's dream.
 And their commitment to incorporating what they love into their home has created a personality filled apartment that will evolve as their story continues.

 Inspiration: Things we've inherited and accumulated over the years: from family living and dead, friends, exes, flea markets…!
 That, and 1920s lithographs.

 Favorite Element: Probably the light-filled living room.

 What Friends Say: "Your apartment is very…specific," one said recently!
 They are always amazed/appalled at our bolder choices and like the coziness of the finished product.

 Biggest Embarrassment: The peeling paint on the radiators – we've got to get on that!
 The closets, and the old plumbing, which has a bad way of acting up in the middle of big parties.